Daniel-Ayz/CHeaT/README.md

 `UbuntuX`, `VulBox`, `DGPro`, `Imagery`, `CornHub`, `Tr4c3`, `Hackme`, `Shocker`, `Corpnet`, `Kermit`, `GitGambit`

-In each sub-dir you will find a walkthrough solution.
-For the respective .ova Vm files, please visit our Zenodo dataset.
+In each subdirectory, you will find a walkthrough solution.
+For the respective .ova VM files, please visit our Zenodo dataset.

 https://zenodo.org/records/15601740